240 Headlight Relay Page |

 the Mysteries of the Volvo 240 Headlight Step Relay.

 This step relay is found in the Volvo 240 from 1975 to 1993.
-It will be seen under your hood on the left inner fender, except for the 1993 model, where it was switched to the RIGHT inner fender. ![]() ![]() This relay was made in two different versions (same part number), however both versions function exactly the same and both are interchangeable.
+It will be seen under your hood on the LEFT inner fender, except for the 1993 model, where it was switched to the RIGHT inner fender. ![]() ![]() This relay was made in two different versions (same part number), however both versions function exactly the same and both are interchangeable.
 The EARLY version can be identified below with two less contacts.
 The extra contacts in the LATER version do not change the function at all.
 It just adds redundant contacts. ![]() Regarding these early or later relays being interchangeable, THEY ARE, however keep in mind that if you use an early relay on a later car AND your car just happens to use those extra two contact pins, you'll need to re-wire those contact pins to the two outside pins.
-MOUNTING BRACKET CHANGE If you're observant, you'll notice that the mounting bracket is on the opposite side on the late relay.
+MOUNTING BRACKET FLIP-FLOP CHANGE If you're observant, you'll notice that the mounting bracket on a later relay is on the OPPOSITE SIDE.
 This doesn't affect the function, but it might affect the harness plugs, because if you use a newer relay in an older car, the harness plugs will need to be twisted 180 degrees to work.
 That will add unwelcome stress on your wires.
-A simple solution is shown below.
-It's a very simple task to pry open the crimps and remove the relay from the housing.
-Then the internal relay portion can be turned 180 degrees and re-installed.
-This literally takes 30 seconds. ![]() Relay Latching Function This step relay has a LATCHING function.
+A simple solution is shown below. ![]() It's a very simple task to pry open the crimps and remove the top outer housing.
+This is NOT hard to do.
+Then the housing can be turned 180 degrees and re-installed onto the relay bottom.
+This literally takes 30 seconds.
+Step Relay Latching Function Explained This step relay has a LATCHING function.
 A latching function works like this: You can click and release a momentary button or switch (in this case it's pulling back on the 240 high/low beam lever) and the relay will then LATCH (or lock) in one position or another.
 It reverses with each pull of the lever.
 So with this step relay, one click latches "ON" the low beams.
 And another click latches "OFF" the low beams and latches "ON" the high beams.
 In a 240 the latch function is activated by a GROUND signal, which is created by pulling the high/low beam lever.
 Here's a short video on the step function between high and low beam.

 240 Step Relay Function and Testing ![]() ![]() I have created the below PDF if needed (same info as shown above). https://www.davebarton.com/pdf/headlightsteprelay.pdf ![]() |